Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: An Additional Simulation Study

 \subsection{Results}

-To focus on the evaluation of the proposed models and statistical decision theory, we use the true parameters as the starting point of the MCMC algorithm.
-This tends to avoid the convergence issue of the MCMC algorithm that is observed in the real data analysis.
-For each dataset, we run 5,000 iterations, with the first 3,000 iterations as the burn-in.
-The results are based on the posterior samples from the last 2,000 iterations.
+The analysis is conducted using the parallel tempering MCMC algorithm described above.
+For each dataset, we run 10,000 iterations, with the first 3,000 iterations as the burn-in.
+The results are based on the posterior samples from the last 7,000 iterations.

-We first examine the classification results.
-For each model and each simulated dataset, we classify the test takers based on the posterior means of $\xi_i$ and evaluate the performance of the classification based on the AUC value of the corresponding ROC curve.
-Similarly, the classification of the items is based on the posterior means of $\eta_j$ and its quality is also measured by the corresponding AUC value.
-These results are shown in Figure~\ref{fig:simclass}.
-For each of the two models, the best classification performance is observed under the most informative setting $S_4$, and the worst performance is observed under the least informative setting $S_1$.
-In addition, the AUC values given by model $\mathcal M_2$ tend to be slightly larger than those obtained from model $\mathcal M_1$, which is likely due to that model $\mathcal M_2$ makes use of more information.

-We then evaluate the proposed compound decision rules.
-For each dataset, we control local FDR at levels 1\%, 5\%, and 10\% for test takers, and control local FNR at the same thresholds for items.
-Then we examine the false discovery proportion for test takers and the false non-discovery proportion for items.
-The results are presented in Figures~\ref{fig:simfdr} and \ref{fig:simfdr2} for models $\mathcal M_1$ and $\mathcal M_2$, respectively.
-As we can see, except for the least informative setting S1, the proposed method reasonably controls the false discovery proportion and the false non-discovery proportion to be around or slightly below the targeted values, for test takers and items, respectively.
-These proportions are not accurately controlled under setting S1, which is likely due to the inaccurate estimation and classification under this setting.

-Finally, we present results on parameter estimation.
-Figures~\ref{fig:simest}-\ref{fig:simest2_2} show the bias of the posterior mean estimates for the global parameters under models $\mathcal M_1$ and $\mathcal M_2$, respectively.
-For each global parameter in each model, we present the bias of its posterior mean estimate by boxplot.
-In general, the bias tends to be around zero for all the global parameters in the two models.
-In addition, for each of the two models, the parameter estimates tend to be most accurate under setting S4 and least accurate under setting S1.
+Our results are given in Tables~\ref{apptab:simclass} through \ref{apptab:simest}.
+The results are similar to those from Study I. Table~\ref{apptab:simclass} gives the AUC values for the classification of test takers and items.
+Tables~\ref{apptab:simfdr} and \ref{apptab:simfdr2} evaluate the performance of the local FDR control and local FNR control procedures for the classification of test takers and items, respectively.
+More specifically, Table~\ref{apptab:simfdr} gives the corresponding FDP values when controlling the local FDR at 1\%, 5\%, and 10\% levels for the test takers.
+Table~\ref{apptab:simfdr2} gives the FNP values when controlling the local FNR at 1\%, 5\%, and 10\% levels for the items.
+Finally, the bias and variance for the posterior mean estimator are given in Table~\ref{apptab:simest}.